You’ve developed the skills. You’ve done the research. And now, only one thing stands between you and your dream job:

-He talks through sample technical interview questions with the Fall 2013 engineering fellows who did a great job talking out loud through the problems.
+He talks through sample technical interview questions with engineering fellows who did a great job talking out loud through the problems.
 His goal is to help programmers succeed at technical interviews.

 Watch the video from his talk at Hackbright here: